-- Unless standing orders provide otherwise, voting on a question shall be by a show of hands. - At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave their vote for or against that question.
-Such a request shall be made before moving on to the next item of business on the agenda.

-- The minutes of a meeting shall include an accurate record of the following: - i. the time and media used to conduct the meeting; - ii. the names of councillors who are present and the names of councillors who are absent: - iii. interests that have been declared by councillors and non-councillors with voting rights; - the grant of dispensations (if any) to councillors and non-councillors with ίV. voting rights; - whether a councillor or non-councillor with voting rights left the meeting ٧. when matters that they held interests in were being considered; - vi. if there was a public participation session; and - the resolutions made. vii. - A councillor or a non-councillor with voting rights who has a disclosable Χ - pecuniary interest or another interest as set out in the Council's code of - conduct in a matter being considered at a meeting is subject to statutory - limitations or restrictions under the code on the individual's right to participate and vote on that matter. - No business may be transacted at a meeting unless at least one-third of the У - whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three.
+- u Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
+At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave his vote for or against that question.
+Such a request shall be made before moving on to the next item of business on the agenda. - v The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of councillors who are present and the names of councillors offering apologies; - iii. interests that have been declared by councillors and non-councillors with voting rights; - iv. the grant of dispensations (if any) to councillors and non-councillors with voting rights; - v. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session; and - vii. the resolutions made. - w A councillor or a non-councillor with voting rights who has a disclosable - pecuniary interest or another interest as set out in the Council's code of - conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on their right to participate and vote on that matter. - X No business may be transacted at a meeting unless at least one-third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three.